will-figure/blockito/README.md

 ```

 `llama-swap`, is a basic server that theoretically wraps `llama.cpp`,
-but can be used with other things as well, but don't stress to much there.
+but can be used with other things as well, but don't stress too much there.

 It's set up is very straightforward and consists of just a config file.